gadicc/meteor-hmr/docs/Build_Plugins.md

 Note, if you rely on being passed the contents of all your files and act on all of them together, currently this isn't supported, but can be.
 Open an issue on github.

+If you're wondering what `hot.wrap()` does, it just wraps the compiler's `processFilesForTarget()` and `setDiskCacheDirectory()` methods, to send the data on to the accelerator process.
+In production/testing, it returns the original compiler, untouched.

 ## Step 2: Handle Hot Updates

 See [Handling Updates](./Handling_Updates.md) to try figure out where best to target your hotloading support.